gmhulshoff/mailmerge/README.md

 # mailmerge
-Mailmerge and printing address labels
+Mailmerge and printing address labels from a google sheet